crigmaid/node-helium/examples/rest/README.md

 **-c** The number of worker processes to run the server with.
 **-r** Specify this to truncate the datastore on open.

-Edit the `datastoreConfig.json` file to change the open settings for the Helium datastore.
-Make sure there is a Helium server instance running. `helium --server` will start the default Helium server.

 # API